-- 1) Employs a "beneficiary pays" principle that establishes a clear nexus between the cost paid to the direct benefit received.
-Likewise, those who do not benefit from a particular project or program should not be required to pay for them. - 2) Establishes grants or other funding opportunities for local and regional water infrastructure projects. - 3) Considers local investments made in infrastructure, programs, mitigation and restoration in determining appropriate cost shares for water infrastructure investments. - 4) Would Reduces the cost of financing water infrastructure planning and construction, such as tax-credit financing, tax-exempt municipal bonds, Water Resources Development Act (WRDA), Water Infrastructure Finance Innovation Act (WIFIA), the Environmental Infrastructure Accounts and other funding mechanisms.
-(Board)
+- 1) Employs a "beneficiary pays" principle that establishes a clear nexus between the costs paid to the direct benefit received.
+Likewise, those who do not benefit from a particular project or program should not be required to pay for them. - 2) Establishes grants or other funding opportunities for local and regional water infrastructure projects, including but not limited to infrastructure projects.
+(Staff) - 3) Considers local investments made in infrastructure, programs, mitigation and restoration in determining appropriate cost shares for water infrastructure, and project investments.
+(Staff) - 4) Reduces the cost of financing water infrastructure planning and construction, such as tax-credit financing, tax-exempt municipal bonds, Water Resources Development Act (WRDA), Water Infrastructure Finance Innovation Act (WIFIA), the Environmental Infrastructure Accounts, the Title XVI Water Reclamation and Reuse Project, and other funding mechanisms.
+(IRWD)

-- 1) Establishes a fee or tax that does not result in a clear and proportional benefit to the District, its member agencies, and their customers.
-(Staff) - 2) Would reduce the total available water infrastructure financing measures such as WIFIA, state-revolving funds, and others.
+- 1) Establishes a fee or tax that does not result in a clear and proportional benefit to the District, its member agencies, and their customers. - 2) Would reduce the total available water infrastructure financing measures such as WIFIA, state-revolving funds, and others.